Back to news

-Famous for its sun, sea and scenery, Cape Town is a beloved tourist destination for visitors the world over.
-It’s, therefore, no surprise that this coastal gem has been voted the best city in the world seven-years-running!
+Famous for its sun, sea, and scenery, Cape Town is a beloved tourist destination for visitors from all over the world.
+It’s, therefore, no surprise that this coastal gem has been voted the best city in the world seven years running!

-This is just one example of Cape Town’s fantastic tourism offerings, and while we may be a little bias to our very own Mother City, the opinion of over 40 000 Daily Telegraph readers should hold some swing.
+This is just one example of Cape Town’s fantastic tourism offerings, and while we may be a little biased to our very own Mother City, the opinion of over 40,000 Daily Telegraph readers should hold some sway.

 Most definitely the defining beacon of Cape Town’s cityscape, Table Mountain is in fact one of the most instantly recognisable landmarks in the world.